ankitam1306/moonshots-ai-chatbot/README.md

-# 🚀 Moonshots
+# 🚀 Launchbot - AI chatbot for LaunchDarkly docs

-A collection of innovative projects and experiments.

-## Launchbot

 Launchbot is an intelligent chatbot that provides instant answers to LaunchDarkly documentation questions using RAG (Retrieval-Augmented Generation) technology.